We all have a “WHY”

-In 2010, Brian Dulin, Mara Campolungo and a group of friends saw a need – helping families during Christmas at Levine’s Children’s Hospital in Charlotte, NC.
-After the holidays had passed, this group of “go-getters” wanted to stay with the families and provide additional support.
+When the holiday season passed they wanted to continue to provide support for families.
 In March of 2011, a social worker at the hospital asked if they could host a prom for patients who would miss their own prom due to treatment or the eventual impact of their illness.
-The answer, of course, was “Yes!”
-And, The Sandbox’s signature event, An Evening of Believing Prom was born.
+The answer, of course, was “Yes!” and The Sandbox’s signature event, An Evening of Believing Prom was born.

 A sandbox is a place of fun, excitement and joy.
 It’s a place where people of any age can gather together to express themselves and build something wonderful and know they belong.
 It is our hope that we are able to provide support unique to each family’s circumstances.

 Want to play in The Sandbox with us?